 Slack is a tool that enhances work group communications.
-It provides a platform for individual and groups to chat live online and keep conversations organized and accessible from anywhere, anytime.
+It provides a platform for individuals and groups to chat live online and keep conversations organized and accessible from anywhere, anytime.
 Stanford Slack Grid, or Stanford Slack, is the enterprise version of Slack.
 It allows teams within Stanford to have separate, but connected, workspaces across the university.

 With Stanford Slack it's easy to discover and join other workspaces that are central to your work, although some workspaces require approval to join.
 You'll also be able to send a direct message to almost anyone at Stanford.